Skip to content

 If you are a contributor, also install the pre-commit hooks once per clone:

 On Windows, source builds of the solver currently target the MSYS2 UCRT64 environment.
-Build the solver from that shell, then either keep the binary on PATH there or use Solver → Set Solver Binary… to point the GUI at the absolute .exe path.
+Build the solver from that shell, then either set CFD_SOLVER_LIB or use Solver → Set Solver Library… to point the GUI at the absolute .dll path.

-If you place the binary somewhere other than $PATH (e.g. a project-specific directory), use Solver → Set Solver Binary… to point the GUI at it explicitly.
+If you place the shared library somewhere other than the default sibling build tree, use Solver → Set Solver Library… to point the GUI at it explicitly.

 Launching the Application

-On first launch the GUI searches $PATH for euler_1d or cfd-solver (euler_1d.exe / cfd-solver.exe on Windows, in that order) for source installs.
-In packaged app bundles, the bundled solver is selected automatically.
-When a solver path is available, the status bar shows "Solver: <filename>".
-If not, the status bar shows "Solver: (not set)" — see Application Settings to configure it.
+On first launch the GUI checks for a bundled solver library, then consults the stored library path, CFD_SOLVER_LIB, and the sibling ../cfd-solver/build/abi/{release,debug} locations.
+When a library path is available, the status bar shows "Library: <filename>".
+If not, the status bar shows "Library: (not set)" — see Application Settings to configure it.

 The Main Window